Naalayira Divya Prabandham

 The Naalayira Divya Prabandham (நாலாயிரத் திவ்வியப் பிரபந்தம்) is a collection of 4,000 Tamil verses composed by the 12 Alvars.
 It was compiled in its present form by Nāthamuni during the 9th–10th centuries.
-The work, an important liturgical compilation of the Tamil Alvars who lived between 5th and 8th Century CE, marks the beginning of the canonisation of 12 Vaishnava poet saints, and these hymns are still sung extensively today.
+The work, an important liturgical compilation by the Tamil Alvars who lived between the 5th and 8th centuries CE, marked the formal canonisation of the twelve Vaishnava poet-saints, and its hymns are still sung extensively today.

 Description

-The Divya Prabandham sings the praises of Narayana (Vishnu) and his many forms.
+The Divya Prabandham extols Narayana (Vishnu) and his various manifestations.
 The Alvars sang these songs at various sacred shrines known as the Divya Desams.
+These hymns originated during the early phase of bhakti tradition development in South India.

-The Tamil Vaishnavites, also known as Ubhaya Vedanti follow both the Sanskrit Vedas as well as the Tamil-language Tiruvaymoli, a work which devotees of Sri Vaishnavism regard as the Tamil Veda.
-In many temples — Srirangam, for example — the chanting of the Divya Prabandham forms a major part of the daily service.
+The Tamil Sri Vaishnavas, also known as Ubhaya Vedanti, follow both the Sanskrit Vedas and the Naalayira Divya Prabandham regarded by adherents as the Tamil Veda.
+In many temples—Srirangam, for example—the chanting of the Divya Prabandham forms a major part of the daily service, integrating poetic composition with ritual worship and devotional practice.
 It is also recited in some North Indian Vaishnavite temples, such as Badrinath.
-The Divya Prabandham is recited along with the Vedas, and it is given equal status to the Vedas in the Tenkalai denomination of Sri Vaishnavism, largely due to the efforts of Ramanuja who enshrined the Divya Prabandham on the same pedestal as the Vedas.
+The Divya Prabandham is recited alongside the Vedas, having been granted equal status in the Sri Vaishnava tradition largely through the efforts of Ramanuja, who elevated the Divya Prabandham to the same level as the Vedas.

-Prominent among its 4,000 verses are the 1,102 verses known as the Tiruvaymoli ("verses of the sacred mouth"), composed by Nammalvar and which forms the third portion of the overall Divya Prabandham.
-Nammalvar self-identifies as a lovelorn gopi pining for Krishna.
+Prominent among its 4,000 verses are the 1,102 verses known as the Tiruvaymoli ("Sacred Utterance" i.e. Tamil Śruti), composed by Nammalvar, which forms the third portion of the overall Divya Prabandham.
+In many of these verses, Nammalvar adopts the mood of a lovelorn gopi pining for Krishna.

-The compendium begins with the Tirupallantu, a benedictory hymn written by Periyalvar, wishing long life to Vishnu.
+The compendium begins with the Tirupallantu, a benedictory hymn composed by Periyalvar that invokes long life and protection upon Vishnu.

 Structure

-The text is split into 4 sections of roughly 1000 pasurams each.
-They are in order (1) Mudalayiram, (2) Irandam Ayiram, (3) Munram Ayiram, and (4) Iyarppa.
+The text is divided into four sections of roughly 1,000 pasurams (stanzas) each.
+In sequential order, these are: Mudalayiram, Irandam Ayiram, Munram Ayiram, and Iyarppa.
+This four-section division reflects the later canonical organization of the hymns, which were composed by different Alvars over several centuries.

 Nomenclature

 Pasuram

-The hymns or songs sung by the Alvars dedicated to Vishnu are specifically designated the term pasuram in Tamil.
+The devotional hymns sung by the Alvars in praise of Vishnu are specifically referred to as pasurams in Tamil.

 Taniyan

 The works that make up the Naalayira Divya Prabandham are usually preceded by a taniyan.
-A taniyan refers to a stray verse, also referred to as a laudatory verse, that offers a brief synopsis of the life of the Alvar poet, a summary of the themes of the hymns, and emphasises the merit gained from the recitation, listening, or reading of the given text.
-It serves to glorify both the hymns as well as the composer of the hymns.
-Six taniyans precede the Tiruvaymoli, the most of any text in the compendium.
+A taniyan is a laudatory verse that offers a brief synopsis of the Alvar's life, summarizes the themes of the work, and emphasises the spiritual merit gained from recitating, listening to, or reading the text.
+It serves to glorify both the hymns and the composer.
+Six taniyans precede the Tiruvaymoli, the highest number for any individual work in the compendium.

-Vāḻi Tirunamam
+Vāḻi Tirunāmam

-Following the customary recitation of the hymns of the work, a vāḻi tirunamam is chanted.
-This refers to a hymn that serves to commemorate or exalt the poet-saint who composed a given work.
-For instance, such a verse may hope for the poet-saint to live long, or for their names to be remembered for a millennium.
+Following the customary recitation of a work's hymns, a vaḻi tirunāmam is chanted.
+This is a hymn that commemorates or exalts the poet-saint who composed the given work.
+For instance, such a verse may invoke a long life for the poet-saint or express the wish that their name be remembered for a millennium.